What Nonprofits Must Do to Comply With the CAN-SPAM Act

-A study from EveryAction (2018) found that the monthly spam rate for email sent by 55 nonprofits was 24.16 percent in 2017, The study put a dollar amount on all of that lost opportunity.
-The study estimated that "every percentage of email going to spam results in a loss of $1,225.73 annually."
+A study from EveryAction (2019) found that the monthly spam rate for email sent by nonprofits was 20.18% in 2018.
+The study put a dollar amount on all of that lost opportunity.
+The study estimated that nonprofits lost out on $92.8 MILLION because of spam filters and low deliverability rates.

 Unlike illegal SPAM that is regulated by the government, email inbox SPAM is often created by the very people who signed up to get your email.
 The EveryAction email study suggests that being assigned to the SPAM folder has to do with three things: